ladybug-tools/spider-covid-19-viz-3d/README.md

 _Change logs are now in the de/dates/ folders._

 ### 2020-04-04

 Wish list items dealt with

+* 2020-04-02 ~ Theo ~ Wikipedia charts appear in pop-up no click necessary
 * 2020-04-02 ~ Theo ~ Mouse click AND mouse over

 ### 2020-04-02 ~ Theo